 Santa’s reindeer apparently like San Francisco.
 Several of the antlered beasts of burden—specifically zoo residents Belle, Holly, Peppermint, and Velvet—welcome visitors during December’s weeklong Zoo Lights event.
 Other evening activities aimed to get all ages in the holiday spirit include performances by storytellers, jugglers, magicians, and more, plus snow flurries on cue, and thousands of twinkly lights throughout the grounds.

 Also in San Francisco, reindeer romp up on the rooftop of the California Academy of Sciences, in Golden Gate Park.
 Visit with the animals, then—as would be appropriate for a science museum—check out interactive exhibits to learn how wild reindeer make an epic journey of up to 3,000 miles/4,828 kilometers per year, thanks to unique adaptations.

-Balboa Park gets dolled up during the holidays too.
-Visit during the annual December Nights event for special music and dance performances, special activities and crafts, holiday foods from around the world, and spectacular displays in the Botanical Building.
+Outside the zoo, Balboa Park gets dolled up during the holidays too.
+Visit during the annual December Nights event for special music and dance performances, seasonal activities and crafts, carnival rides, holiday foods from around the world at the International Cottages, and spectacular displays in the historic Botanical Building.